-If a renderbuffer object is deleted while its image is attached to one or more attachment points in the currently bound framebuffer, then it is as if FramebufferRenderbuffer had been called, with a renderbuffer of 0, for each attachment point to which this image was attached in the currently bound framebuffer.
-In other words, this renderbuffer image is first detached from all attachment points in the currently bound framebuffer.
-Note that the renderbuffer image is specifically not detached from any non-bound framebuffers.
-Detaching the image from any non-bound framebuffers is the responsibility of the application.
+If a renderbuffer object is deleted while its image is attached to one or more attachment points in a currently bound framebuffer object, then it is as if FramebufferRenderbuffer had been called, with a renderbuffer of zero, for each attachment point to which this image was attached in that framebuffer object.
+In other words, the renderbuffer image is first detached from all attachment points in that framebuffer object.
+Note that the renderbuffer image is specifically not detached from any non-bound framebuffer objects.
+Detaching the image from any non-bound framebuffer objects is the responsibility of the application.